IgnitionModuleDevelopmentCommunity/powerbi-module/README.md

 ![image](https://github.com/inductive-automation/powerbi-module/assets/152290956/7b7a0480-3ebe-4634-b8da-e93d34b4034d)

-The reportConfig property is currently not implemented as part of the module (but is planned to be implemented).
-Currently the easiest way to get that reportConfig is to use the binding on the provided [test view](PowerBITestView)

-Which is reproduced here for convenience:
+Most of the properties on the report (Tenant ID, Client ID, Client Secret, Workspace ID, and Report ID) are not directly linked to the report, and **must be used in a binding on the reportConfig property to fetch the report correctly**.
+That binding is reproduced below for convenience, or see how it is configured on the provided [test view](PowerBITestView)
 ```
 {
   "type": "expr-struct",